asuleigh/DayPlanner/README.md

 # DayPlanner
-A project that will be helpful for daily planning and organization of tasks
+ABSTRACT: A project that will be helpful for daily planning and organization of tasks

 TABLE OF CONTENTS: